 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Thank you for checking in on closures and updates regarding COVID-19.
 The City of Fife is in constant contact with regional public health officials and other community partners.
 We are working together to prioritize the health and safety of Fife residents.
 Here are some of the measures the City of Fife has taken in response to COVID-19.
+We also have reliable information about current restrictions across Washington state.

-As of Friday, June 26, 2020, the state is requiring masks in indoor public spaces and outdoors when social distancing of 6 feet is not possible.
+As of Friday, June 26, 2020, the state is requiring masks in indoor public spaces and outdoors when social distancing of six feet is not possible.
 Read all the details at the state’s coronavirus website.
 Here’s some information from the Fife Police Department about the mask requirement.

-Stay tuned for any other future meeting cancellations.
+Stay tuned for any future meeting cancellations.

 In keeping with Gov. Jay Inslee’s extended directive regarding public meetings, Fife City Council will conduct remote city council meetings.